Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 What to track when your agent goes live

-The most effective product engineering teams are setting up systems that will help them understand the AI agent behavior, execution and errors.
-Below we go through the key components that you’ll need to build (or buy) in order to observe your AI system end to end.
+The most effective product engineering teams that we've worked with are setting up systems that will help them understand the AI agent behavior, execution and errors.
+Below we go through the key components that you’ll need to build (or use Vellum's Observability features) in order to observe your AI system end to end.

 When you’re building AI agents, you’ll probably need to rethink what you want to measure.
 Yes, you need the basics: request latency, throughput, error rates.
 But you also need AI-specific metrics: token usage, cost, tool invocation success, context relevance, among others.